advocations/skype/GetAPIEntrySignIn.md

 BY USING THE SOFTWARE LOCATED HERE: https://swx.cdn.skype.com, YOU ACCEPT THE _[Terms of Service](/TermsOfService.md)_ IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.

->**Note** These license terms apply to the use of the content from the domain swx.cdn.skype.com.
+>**Note**: These license terms apply to the use of the content from the domain swx.cdn.skype.com.

 ```html
 <script src="https://swx.cdn.skype.com/shared/v/1.2.15/SkypeBootstrap.min.js"></script>